D8-X/d8x-trader-backend/README.md

   - the trader has to sign the digest, then the frontend must submit the SCOrder:
     `tx = await orderBookContract.postOrder(scOrder, signature)`
   - note that the broker address, signature, and fee, are added to the order in the backend and the returned SCOrder contains this.
 Optionally this can also work without broker in which case the information is also added.
+  - setAllowance has to be performed on the collateral token and the proxy-contract from the frontend

 Swagger (incomplete): http://localhost:3001/api/docs/